Asymmetric Cervical Annular Tears

 Blood Supply

 In adults, the disc is largely avascular.
-Only the outer one-third of the annulus receives small capillaries branching from metaphyseal arteries at the disc-bone junction.
+Only the outer one-third of the annulus receives small branching from metaphyseal at the disc-bone junction.
 Nutrients diffuse across the endplates to nourish the deeper layers of the annulus and the nucleus.
 PhysiopediaKenhub

 Nerve Supply

-Sensory fibers from the sinuvertebral (recurrent meningeal) nerves and gray rami communicantes penetrate only the outer third of the annulus.
+Sensory fibers from the sinuvertebral ( meningeal) nerves and gray rami communicantes penetrate only the outer third of the annulus.
 These nerves mediate pain when tears extend into the highly innervated peripheral layers.
 NCBIOrthobullets

 Functions